comphilip/koreader-wiki/Installation-on-ReMarkable.md

 ## Finding your IP and password

-1. Connect your device via USB or connect to a Wi-Fi network
+1. Connect your device via USB (or Wi-Fi)
 2. Navigate to "Menu > Settings > Help > Copyright and Licenses"
-3. Under "GPLv3 Compliance" you will find your username, your password and your IP:
+3. Under "GPLv3 Compliance" you will find your username ("root"), your password and your IP ("10.11.99.1")

-    IP (USB): 10.11.99.1 (by default)\
-    IP (Wi-Fi): 192.168.0.# (where # is a number assigned in your local network)

-## Installation via Secure Shell (SSH)
+## Installation

-0. Windows users will need to install/enable the OpenSSH client.
+0. Windows users will need to enable the OpenSSH client.
 Mac OS and Linux users need no extra software.

-1. Download the latest [release](https://github.com/koreader/koreader/releases) of KOReader.
+1. Download the [latest release](https://github.com/koreader/koreader/releases) of KOReader.

-2. Open your terminal/command line application and transfer the zip file to the "/home/root" folder on your device:
+2. Open terminal and copy the zip file to your device by running:

-   `scp koreader-remarkable-*.zip root@10.11.99.1:`\
-   or\
-   `scp koreader-remarkable-*.zip root@192.168.0.#:`
+   `scp koreader-remarkable-*.zip root@10.11.99.1:`

 3. Log into your device and unzip the file:
    ```
-   ssh root@yourIP
+   ssh root@10.11.99.1
    unzip koreader-remarkable-*.zip
    ```
 4. Copy the service file to the system directory and reload all units: